Abstract submission for our IMAST and Annual Meeting will close February 1, 2019

 WHAT’S THE DIFFERENCE BETWEEN THE TWO PROGRAMS?

-The 25th IMAST and 53rd Annual Meeting & Course will be comprised of the latest science in the field, presented as paper (podium) presentations and E-Posters (Annual Meeting only).
+The 26th IMAST and 54th Annual Meeting will be comprised of the latest science in the field, presented as paper (podium) presentations and E-Posters (Annual Meeting only).
 Presenters will represent the best of the SRS membership, as well as non-members, from an international group of physicians and researchers.
 The Scientific Program and E-Posters will be selected by the IMAST and Annual Meeting Program Committees, based on a blinded review of submissions.

-The 2018 IMAST and Annual Meeting & Course are open to anyone involved in the treatment of spinal deformities including spine surgeons, residents and fellows, physician assistants, nurses and other allied health professionals, and researchers.
+The 2019 IMAST and Annual Meeting are open to anyone involved in the treatment of spinal deformities including spine surgeons, residents and fellows, physician assistants, nurses and other allied health professionals, and researchers.
 The presentations selected from over 1,600 submissions will provide valuable information to all individuals caring for patients with spinal deformities.

 Abstracts for both meetings must be submitted online via the SRS website (www.srs.org).
 Complete instructions for submission are available online.
-Abstracts may be submitted to either the 25th IMAST, 53rd Annual Meeting or to both meetings at the same time.
+Abstracts may be submitted to either the 26th IMAST, 54th Annual Meeting or to both meetings.

 All abstracts submitted will be reviewed and graded in blinded fashion by the IMAST and Annual Meeting Program Committees.